mmmovania/CUDA_Spring2023/README.md

 ## Week 3
 We extend our knowledge of CUDA by getting to know how to pass a large array of data on the device (GPU).
 We also see how to time code on the CPU as well as on the GPU. @Qazalbash (Meesum) has shared OpenCL version of Week 3 codes.
 Those of you who do not have an NVIDIA GPU, you can use the OpenCL version of codes.
 Thanks @Qazalbash (Meesum).
 @AkeelMedina22 (Akeel) has shared Week1 to Week3 codes converted to NVIDIA Warp library (https://github.com/nvidia/warp) if you want to create code in python and call CUDA kernels.
 Thanks @AkeelMedina22 (Akeel).

+## Week 4
+We extend our knowledge by starting work in 2D.
+We first start with creating a simple image viewer in python (ImageViewer.ipynb).
+Next we see how to laucn threads in 2D (simple2D.ipynb).
+Then, we look at how to do raw image processing in CUDA (RawImageProcessing.ipynb) and Finally, we wrap up this week with a small task where students are asked to finish an implementation of matrix multiplication in CUDA (MatrixMult.ipynb).